Chomenor/ioef-cmod/cmod-readme.md

 **Default:** 1.5 **Original EF Default:** 2.0 **Recommended range:** 1.0 - 2.0

 - r_mapLightingGamma: Adjusts average lighting intensity.
+**Default:** 1.0 **Original EF Default:** 1.0 **Recommended range:** 1.0 - 5.0

+- r_intensity: Adjusts texture brightness.
-**Default:** 1.0 **Original EF Default:** 1.0 **Recommended range:** 1.0 - 2.0
+**Default:** 1.0 **Original EF Default:** 1.0 **Recommended range:** 1.0 - 1.5

-There are other settings that can modify brightness, but these are the ones that had best results in my testing.
-If you have additional questions about brightness customization feel free to send me an email.
+Here are some tips for how to use these settings:

+- Adjusting r_gamma is recommended to compensate for an especially bright or dark monitor.
+Otherwise it is usually best left near the default.

+- If you prefer maps to have more vivid colors and contrast, try increasing r_overBrightFactor to 2.
+This matches the original defaults many maps were designed for, but some players find that it can make sections of some maps too bright.

+- If you play competitively and want to make opponents easier to see, try increasing r_mapLightingGamma to 1.5 or above.
+This makes the entire map brighter (at the expense of visual contrast) so enemy models can be seen more clearly.
+For best results, r_overBrightFactor should be set at or near 1.5 when using this setting, as higher values can easily make the game too bright.

 ## Custom Fastsky Color